jgreener64/phd_thesis/README.md

 Computational methods.
 Experimental methods - see Tifa's report.
 Computational results - see todo for other things I could have done, see Ho 2009.
-Experimental results - see Tifa's report, Comley 2006 for TR-FRET diagram.
+Experimental results - see Tifa's report, Comley 2006 for TR-FRET diagram, check flow with group presentation slides.

 ### Conclusion